Policies and Procedures

 Report to Title IX Coordinator: Reports of sexual misconduct are referred to the Title IX Coordinator for an investigation.

-Outreach to Survivor: The Title IX Coordinator or designee will contact the survivor to provide resources, explain the investigative process, and offer the option to participate or not participate.
+Outreach to Reporting Party: The Title IX Coordinator or designee will contact the Reporting Party to provide resources, explain the investigative process, and offer the option to participate or not participate.
 The Title IX Coordinator or designee will proceed with an investigation if she/he determines that the safety and security of the broader campus community requires that the university proceed with a full investigation.
 Any time this is done, the survivor will be notified prior to the start of any such investigation.

-Interview of Complainant and Respondent: The investigation process is conducted by an investigator who will meet separately with the complainant and the respondent.
+Interview of Reporting Party and Responding Party: The investigation process is conducted by an investigator who will meet separately with the complainant and the Responding Party.
 During each meeting, the investigator will explain: (a) a summary of rights for each party, (b) the investigative process, (c) avenues of appeal after the investigation (if any), (d) information about available resources, and (e) an explanation that the University and the law protect against retaliation.
 The investigator will ask for all information relevant to the allegations.
 For both parties, this is their opportunity to present any information regarding the incident, including names of witnesses, the existence of documents, emails, text messages, or other recordings, or any other information the parties feel may be relevant.

 Interview of Witness and Collect Relevant Information: As part of the investigation, the investigator may conduct additional investigative and witness interviews as appropriate and review all available pertinent evidence.
 This may include reviewing student and personnel files and reviewing law enforcement documents or evidence.

 Hearing Process: Sexual misconduct hearings are conducted as described in the Student Disciplinary Policy.
-A staff member in the Office of the Dean of Students will meet separately with the student victim and the student respondent to discuss the incident, explain the student conduct process, and answer any questions.
+A staff member in the Office of the Dean of Students will meet separately with the student reporting party and the student responding party to discuss the incident, explain the student conduct process, and answer any questions.

-Presentation of Evidence: During the presentation of the evidence segment of the student conduct hearing, the Title IX Coordinator or designee will present a summary of the findings from the investigation.
-The student victim, student respondent, and student conduct board members will have an opportunity to ask questions related to the investigative findings.
+Presentation of Evidence: During the presentation of the evidence segment of the student conduct hearing, the Title IX Coordinator or designee will present a summary of the recommended findings from the investigation.
+The student reporting party, student responding party, and student conduct board members will have an opportunity to ask questions related to the investigative findings.
 The parties will not be allowed to personally cross-examine each other during a student conduct hearing.
-If the respondent declines to present information on his/her own behalf, this will not be construed as an admission of responsibility.
-If the victim declines to participate in the student conduct hearing, this will not be construed as evidence that favors the respondent.
+If the responding party declines to present information on his/her own behalf, this will not be construed as an admission of responsibility.
+If the reporting party declines to participate in the student conduct hearing, this will not be construed as evidence that favors the responding party.